Toasts with HTMX — the clean way to say "it worked"

 })

-Run go run main.go, open localhost:8080, and enjoy an HTML-native UI doing the job modern stacks need megabytes to attempt.
+Run go run main.go, open localhost:8080, and watch an HTML-native UI do the job that modern stacks need megabytes to attempt.